rabbitmq/rabbitmq-website/site/monitoring.md

 on the target node for aliveness.

-The combination of [`rabbitmq-diagnostics check_port_connectivity`](/rabbitmq-diagnostics.8.html) and [`rabbitmq-diagnostics node_health_check`](/rabbitmq-diagnostics.8.html) is the closest alternative to this check currently available.
+The combination of [`rabbitmq-diagnostics check_port_connectivity`](/rabbitmq-diagnostics.8.html) and [`rabbitmq-diagnostics node_health_check`](/rabbitmq-diagnostics.8.html) is the closest currently available alternative to this check.

 This combination of commands includes all checks up to and including stage 4.
 It will also check all channel and queue processes on the target queue for aliveness: